Time-Dependent Dephasing and Quantum Transport: Time-Dependent Dephasing Assisted Transport

-In Fig. \ref{SUM}, we plot the current $\tilde{J}_{\hat{N}}$ as a function of $\gamma\geq 0$ for the time-dependent dephasing model $\gamma(t) = \gamma \sin(\nu t)$, and different values of $\nu$ in the non-symmetric configuration.
-We also consider the average of these three sine functions, for which $\nu = 0.3, 1, 4$.
+In Figure~\ref{SUM}, we plot the current $\tilde{J}_{\hat{N}}$ as a function of $\gamma\geq 0$ for the time-dependent dephasing model $\gamma(t) = \gamma \sin(\nu t)$, and~different values of $\nu$ in the non-symmetric configuration.
+We also consider the average of these three sine functions.
 This model happens to be non-Markovian for any finite value of the positive constant $\gamma$.
 The Markovian case corresponding to $\gamma(t) = \gamma$ is also plotted as a benchmark.
-The first thing to be noticed is that dephasing-assisted transport manifests in both cases: Markovian and non-Markovian.
+The~first point to be noticed is that dephasing-assisted transport manifests in both cases: Markovian and non-Markovian.
 This corresponds to the first portion of the curves where the current increases with $\gamma$.
 Regardless of being Markovian or not, there is always an optimal value of $\gamma$ above which dephasing becomes detrimental.
 Notwithstanding, we see that the non-Markovian cases are more efficient than their Markovian counterpart for higher dephasing magnitudes $\gamma$.

-In Fig. \ref{AllSINt}, we consider the current $\tilde{J}_{\hat{N}}$ for another model, for which $\gamma(t) = \gamma + \gamma_0\sin( t)$ in the non-symmetric configuration, with $\gamma_0 = 1$.
-The resulting dynamics is non-Markovian for $0<\gamma< 1$.
+In Figure~\ref{AllSINt}, we consider the current $\tilde{J}_{\hat{N}}$ for another model, for~which $\gamma(t) = \gamma + \gamma_0\sin( t)$ in the non-symmetric configuration, with~$\gamma_0 = 1$.
+Now we have a transition from non-Markovian to Markovian depending on a physical parameter, i.e.,~the resulting dynamics is non-Markovian for $0<\gamma< 1$.
 One can also see the time-independent Markovian benchmark in the same plot.
 As a glimpse of how rich the transport scenario is in the presence of time-dependent dephasing, this model does not present efficiency enhancement by dephasing.

-Compared to the Markovian case for $\gamma=0$, i.e. closed system dynamics, the case with $\gamma(t) = \gamma + \sin( t)$ is always less efficient.
+Compared to the Markovian case for $\gamma=0$, i.e.,~closed system dynamics, the~case with $\gamma(t) = \gamma + \sin( t)$ is always less efficient.
 This is in clear contrast to the model considered before.
-However, the present model shows an interesting non-monotonic behavior with $\gamma$, and it also turns out to be more efficient than the time-independent Markovian counterpart for higher values of $\gamma$.
+However, the~present model shows an interesting non-monotonic behavior with $\gamma$, and~it also turns out to be more efficient than the time-independent Markovian counterpart for higher values of $\gamma$.